A liberal arts education is the start of an adventure that can lead anywhere.

 Iván Espinoza-Madrigal, C’01

-I was brought to the US when I was nine years old in the 1980s by my mom, a single mom.
+I was brought to the U.S. when I was nine years old in the 1980s by my mom, a single mom.
 She worked very hard to put food on the table.
-We grew up, especially when we first got here, very, very poor.
-There were many times when my mom was thinking about things like what the landlord could or could not do to us if we didn’t have rent on time, what the police could or could not do to us if they pulled my mom over because we didn’t have money to fix a broken tail light.
+But she was a low-wage worker.
+Especially when we first got here, we were very, very poor.
+There were many times when my mom was thinking about things like what the landlord could or could not do to us if we didn’t have rent on time, what the police could or could not do to us if they pulled my mom over because we didn’t have money to fix a broken taillight.
 Things like that really motivated me and catalyzed my interest in becoming a lawyer.

 Suzie Cohen, C’04